The human chain as an act of political demonstration

 In the decades since the Baltic Way, political mass protests in the form of a human chain have been held in many countries and with a considerable number of participants.
 A protest on a scale comparable to the Baltic Way was held on 28 February 2004 in Taiwan, the 2/28 Hand-in-Hand Rally, approximately 2 million people joined hands in a human chain just under 500 kilometres long.

-11 September 2013, Catalan Way towards Independence, (1.6 million people, 480 km) have said that they were inspired specifically by the Baltic Way.
+The organisers of the human chain in support of the independence of Catalonia from Spain on 11 September 2013, Catalan Way towards Independence, (1.6 million people, 480 km) have said that they were inspired specifically by the Baltic Way.